wp-plugins/lazy-load-for-videos/readme.txt

 Search for keywords using "STRG + F" keyboard shortcut (Mac: "CMD + F").

 = Where can I see this plugin in use? =

 For example, on http://kevinw.de/greenbird/.

+= On a post I don't see a preview image instead of the Youtube video… =
+1. Open the article editor and update/save the article again.
+This should help.
+2. Else: Remove everything after the "v" parameter in your Youtube url.
+For example, shorten http://www.youtube.com/watch?v=IJNR2EpS0jw&feature=player_embedded to http://www.youtube.com/watch?v=IJNR2EpS0jw and save again.
+3. Else: Report me your bug!

-= Which video platforms are supported? =
+= Videos from which platforms are supported? =
 Videos from the biggest video platform, Youtube (http://youtube.com) are supported.
 In future versions support for Vimeo (http://vimeo.com) will be added.

-= Does the Lazy Load for Videos plugin work when there is more than one video on the same page? = Yes.
-The plugin goes on single posts and pages as well as on archive pages with several posts and videos.

 = Should I use the Lazy Load for Videos plugin? =
 The very short answer: Yes!